Sleep Meditation for a Busy Mind

 Middle: return to the anchor

-When thoughts arrive, let them be part of the room.
-A grocery list, a replay, a worry about tomorrow.
+When thoughts arrive, let them share the quiet without taking over.
+An unfinished architecture review, a parking ticket stub you forgot to deal with, a worry that keeps circling.
 Not failure.
 Just thinking.
-Silently say, “thinking,” then come back to the next breath or the next body area.
+Silently say, “thinking,” then return to the next breath or body area.

 If frustration appears, try: “This is hard, and I can be kind to myself.”
 Or, “I can rest without forcing sleep.”